 Search engines try to provide the best experience for their users, so they don’t want to display bad resources in their search results.
-A missing resource is definitely a bad experience for users.
+A missing resource is reflecting bad user experience.

 Due to the way they work, it is inevitable that search engines don’t display some 404 pages in their results.
-The crawler finds new resources and brings them to the indexer.
+The search engine spiders will crawl the website to find new resources and brings them to the indexer.
 The indexer then indexes the page and it is only after that the ranking process begins.

 During that period between two crawls, a page can be indexed and ranked by Google, leading users to 404 pages.